scottchiefbaker/SmokeRand/README.md

 - Failed dieharder: lcg69069, lcg32prime, minstd, randu, shr3, xsh, drand48, lfib31
 - Passed dieharder: lcg64, lfib(55,24,+,up32), lfib(607,203,+,up32), swb, xorwow

+Sensitivity of ENT for 1 GiB sample (at 4 GiB it fails on Win32 due to `long` and/or `int` data types overflow) is much lower than `express` battery.
+The most sensitive test from ENT is the byte frequency test.
+It also includes entropy test, arithmetic mean, Monte-Carlo pi and serial correlation tests.
+But they are less sensitive, e.g. entropy test catches only randu.

+- Failed ENT: randu, lcg69069, drand48, shr3
+- Passes ENT: lcg32prime, lcg64, lfib31, swb

 # Versions history